jpalipa/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-A simple game based on the tutorial video uploaded in the freeCodeCamp youtube channel.
+A simple game of rock-paper-scissors.

+It now has some design.